 Now, if we only spent the same amount of energy taking care of our bodies…

 Just like a home, your body needs a spring refresh, too.
 When the springtime rolls around, many New Year’s resolutions have been broken and old habits have resurfaced.

-No matter an individual’s age, fitness level or health concerns, a little spring cleaning can’t hurt.
+No matter an individual’s age, fitness level or health status, a little spring cleaning can’t hurt.
 Below are six ways to treat your body to a spring refresh:

 Overindulgence is common around the holidays, but continuing the celebration through the winter has consequences.
 Eating too much of a bad thing can sap energy, impair mental clarity, increase blood pressure and blood sugar, impact sleep and throw off your digestive system.
-Detoxing helps restore your body’s natural balance, and it’s really simple.
-Consider these two effective detox strategies:
+Detoxing helps rid the body of unhealthy substances with the goal of restoring your body’s natural balance.
+You can begin this process yourself.
+Consider starting with these three effective detox strategies: